joereynolds/joereynolds.github.io/_posts/2018-06-12-pentatonics.md

 A Minor pentatonic

- A
- C
- D
- E
- G
+`A C D E G `

 Over A

- 1
- b3
- 4
- 5
+`1 b3 4 5 b7`
- b7

 Over B

- b7
- b2
- b3
- 4
- b6
+b7 b2 b3 4 b6

 Over D

- 5
- b7
- 1
- 2
+`5 b7 1 2 4`
- 4

 Over F

- 3
- 5
- 6
- 7
+`3 5 6 7 2`
- 2

 Over E

- 4
- b6
- b7
- 1
+`4 b6 b7 1 b3`
- b3

 It would also be necessary to consider the major pentatonic against backings as this seems to be a much underappreciated scale in western music.

 A Major pentatonic

- A

- B

- C#

- E

- F#
+ A B C# E F#

 Over A

- 1

- 2

- 3

- 5
+`1 2 3 5 6`

- 6

 Over B

- b7
- 1
- 2
- 4
+`b7 1 2 4 5`
- 5

 Over D

- 5
- 6
- 7
- 2
+`5 6 7 2 3`
- 3

 It's up to you to determine what you think is a suitable imposition.
 Just by looking at the above we can see that A minor over an F backing would yield a major sound due to the lack of flat tones whereas if we were to play the exact same scale but over a B backing, the effect would be the complete opposite.
-We would then be implying the b7 b2 b3 b6 and 4 of B which is essentially the phrygian mode.
+We would then be implying the `b7 b2 b3 b6` and `4` of `B` which is essentially the Phrygian mode.

 This can be taken in many different ways and for further reading on pentatonics I would recommend listening to traditional Japanese and Chinese music, these two tend to utilise these scales to a greater degree and with more variety than in western music.